bashup/fik/README.md

 ### Traefik Configuration

-By default, `fik` writes TOML files to `/etc/traefik/routes/fik`, under the assumption that Traefik is watching for .toml route files in `/etc/traefik/routes`, and that the `fik` subdirectory is reserved for use by `fik`-generated files.
+By default, `fik` writes `fik-{project UUID}.toml` files to `/etc/traefik/routes`, under the assumption that Traefik is watching for .toml route files there.

 If you need to change this default directory, you can do so by setting `FIK_ROUTES` in any shell code read by `fik`.
 That is, either the global `/etc/traefik/fikrc` and `$HOME/.config/fikrc`, or a project-specific `.fik` or `fik.md`.
 (Note: exporting `FIK_ROUTES` in the shell environment *has no effect*; `FIK_ROUTES` can **only** be meaningfully set from within a `fik` configuration file.)